InfraMeshLabs/infra-router/README.md

 # Infra Router

-> The AI-native decision engine of InfraMesh.
+> The AI-native orchestration engine of InfraMesh.

-Infra Router is an intelligent orchestration engine that determines **how AI requests should be executed** across the InfraMesh network.
+Infra Router is responsible for analyzing incoming requests, building execution plans, and coordinating distributed Workers across the InfraMesh network.

-Unlike traditional API gateways or load balancers, Infra Router can leverage AI reasoning to analyze incoming requests, select the most appropriate execution strategy, and coordinate one or more Workers.
+Unlike traditional API gateways or load balancers, Infra Router does not simply forward requests.
+It reasons about the user's intent, determines how a request should be executed, and orchestrates one or more Workers to complete the task.

-The Router itself does **not execute inference**.
-Instead, it decides **who should execute the request, how it should be executed, and in what order.**
+The Router does **not execute AI inference** itself.
+Instead, it builds execution plans and delegates execution to Workers.

 ---

 # Overview

-InfraMesh separates management, orchestration, and execution into independent components.
+InfraMesh separates infrastructure management, orchestration, and execution into independent components.

 ```
                  +----------------------+